 Enzyme stain removers such as Era Plus or Wisk are fabulous for removing milk stains!
 Regardless of brand, when you’re shopping for a stain remover or prewash, look for ingredients that end in “ase” (lipase, amylase, mannanase, protease).
 Those are the enzymes.

-Okay maybe that’s a bit dramatic, but you get the idea.
+Okay, maybe that’s a bit dramatic.
+You get the idea though.
 These are powerful stain removers when it comes to food stains.
 They’ll make milk stain removal a cinch.

 4 Good Ol’ Sunshine